keptn-sandbox/keptn-service-template-go/README.md

 Quick start:

-1. Download this repo as a zip-file, extract it into a new folder named after the service you want to create (e.g., simple-service)
+1. Click [Use this template](https://github.com/keptn-sandbox/keptn-service-template-go/generate) on top of the repository, or download the repo as a zip-file, extract it into a new folder named after the service you want to create (e.g., simple-service)
 1. Replace every occurrence of (docker) image names and tags from `keptnsandbox/keptn-service-template-go` to your docker organization and image name (e.g., `yourorganization/simple-service`)
 1. Replace every occurrence of `keptn-service-template-go` with the name of your service (e.g., `simple-service`)
 1. Optional (but recommended): Create a git repo (e.g., on `github.com/your-username/simple-service`)